Detection likelihood of cluster-induced CMB polarization: Results

+Unsurprisingly, highly significant detection of the thermal SZ effect is predicted already at the lowest respective $1\%$ observation time.
+It is also evident that for an SO-like experiment, this observation time can yield detection at levels as high as those of the CVL.
+We expect that, with an additional high frequency band such as that which is planned for the SO, the overall S/N levels will, of course, be even higher.

-We also estimate the detection of the kinematic component alone, when the thermal component is considered as a noise source.
-Estimated S/N levels in this case are shown in Figure~\ref{fig:S2N_KSZ}.
+We also estimate the detection of the kinematic component when the thermal component is considered as a noise source, namely by applying a filter to the polarization maps that down-weights Fourier modes and frequency channels over which the thermal component dominates, as described above in Eq.~\ref{eq:S2N}.
+Estimated S/N levels in this case are shown in the right-hand panel of Fig.~\ref{fig:S2N_Temperature}.
 Overall detection levels are obviously lower than those of the total intensity, but detection levels of the kinematic component are still quite significant.
-Since this component is more spatially extended, it contributes to the overall S/N levels at lower multipoles, which explains the relatively constant detection level for the various redshifts when the detector noise is dominant, unlike the case of detection of the full effect.
+Since this component is more spatially extended, it contributes to the overall S/N levels at lower multipoles, which explains the relatively constant detection level for the various redshifts when the detector noise is dominant, unlike the case of thermal effect detection.
 This also explains the sharp decrease in S/N levels at low redshifts, where contribution from lower multipoles is more dominant.
-As the redshift of the cluster increases, the signal becomes prominent on the noisy range of the multipoles, until the redshift increases above $\sim 0.04$ and S/N levels rise, levelling-off at $z \gtrsim 0.2$.
-We see again that the SA is advantageous at the CVL, while there is no real benefit to increased observation time with the other two experiments.
-It then has very similar detection levels compared with AdvACTpol due to both having a third channel.
+As the redshift of the cluster increases, the signal becomes prominent on the noisy range of the multipoles until the redshift increases above $\sim 0.04$ and S/N levels rise, leveling off at $z \gtrsim 0.2$.